RealityETH/subjectivocracy/design.md

 ## Next steps

 - We would be interested to hear from teams working on L2 systems that would be practical to fork.
-- Someone needs to sell distrubute governance tokens, and potentially handle any funds resulting from the sale, possibly one of the DAOs that currently uses reality.eth.
+- Someone needs to distribute governance tokens, and potentially handle any funds resulting from the sale, possibly one of the DAOs that currently uses reality.eth.